 |GPU||Nvidia Geforce GTX 1060||Nvidia Geforce RTX 3060 Ti|

-You can pre-order Icarus with a 10% discount from Steam, but you’d best be quick, as it’s likely to return to full price when it releases in December.
+You can pre-order Icarus with a 10% discount from Steam, but you’d best be quick, as it’ll return to full price when it releases later today!

 Take the Icarus system requirements test over on PCGameBenchmark to answer the question… Can I run Icarus?